-For this recipe and my Fluffy Buttermilk Pancakes, I highly recommend using buttermilk.
-Buttermilk is thicker and more acidic than regular milk, so your pancakes will be thicker and fluffier.
+Buttermilk is thicker and more acidic than regular milk, making your pancakes even thicker and fluffier.

 If you don’t have buttermilk on hand, I recommend buying some at the store if possible.
 If you do not have buttermilk available and need to make a substitute, there are several easy ways.

 In your measuring cup, first add one tablespoon of vinegar (or lemon juice), then add enough milk to measure one cup.
 Stir and let stand for 5 minutes.

 Looking for more substitutes?
 Check out this article: The Best Buttermilk Substitutes.

 Pancake tips and tricks

 Are your pancakes browning too quickly, or not cooked through in the center?
 This means that your heat is too high.
 Turn the heat down slightly – medium to medium-low usually works for me.

 Stoves all run at slightly different temperatures, so it’s not uncommon to have to adjust your temperature slightly from what is written in a recipe.

 Using a measuring cup will ensure all of your pancakes turn out the same size.
 I like to use plain metal measuring cups in my kitchen because they’re sturdy and will last forever.

 Pancakes will tell you when they’re ready to be flipped.
 The edges will start to look dry, and bubbles will form across the top.
 Once you see this, gently flip and cook until lightly browned on both sides.